At a Glance

 - Company: The Students' Union at UWE supports students and enhances their university experience.

-- Benefits: Enjoy a free veggie/vegan meal and meet like-minded peers while volunteering.
+- Benefits: Enjoy a free veggie/vegan meal and meet like-minded peers while making a difference.

 - Why this job: Make a positive impact on local woodlands and learn valuable skills in a fun environment.

-- Qualifications: Open to all abilities; just bring your enthusiasm for nature!
+- Qualifications: Open to all abilities; just bring your enthusiasm and practical clothing.

 - Other info: Meet at The Students' Union shop and walk to Splatts Abby Wood together.